wp-plugins/my-calendar/readme.txt

 = This plug-in is really complicated.
 Why can't you personally help me figure out how to use it? =

 I can!
 Just not in person.
 I've written a User's Guide for My Calendar, which you can [purchase at my web site](https://www.joedolson.com/my-calendar/users-guide/) for $25.
-This helps defray the thousand plus hours I've spent in developing the plug-in and providing support.
+This helps defray the thousands of hours I've spent developing the plug-in and providing support.
 Please, consider buying the User's Guide or [making a donation](https://www.joedolson.com/donate.php) before asking for support!

 = Can my visitors or members submit events? =

-I've written a paid plug-in that adds this feature to My Calendar, called My Calendar: Submissions.
-[Buy it today](https://www.joedolson.com/my-calendar/submissions/)!
+I've written a paid plug-in that adds this feature to My Calendar, called My Calendar Pro.
+[Buy it today](https://www.joedolson.com/my-calendar/pro/)!

+= Is there an advanced search feature? =

+The search feature in My Calendar is pretty basic; but buying My Calendar Pro gives you a richer search feature, where you can narrow by dates, categories, authors, and more to refine your event search.

 == Screenshots ==